Blog Post December 5, 2025 | 15 minute read

 Our platform includes pre-built data structures for sustainability tracking, material composition documentation and lifecycle management.

-Carbon footprint calculation tools help you meet reporting requirements, and of course the system maintains audit trails and documentation standards that regulatory bodies expect.
+Carbon footprint calculation tools help you meet reporting requirements, and of course, our system maintains audit trails and documentation standards that regulatory bodies expect.

 Real-time synchronization capabilities with enterprise systems